 The issuer's call option and the holder's conversion option are embedded non-equity derivative instruments and are recognized separately from the debt host contract.
 Upon initial recognition, the derivatives are measured at fair value, and the debt is measured as a residual amount.
 The Group has elected to allocate issuance costs to the debt component.
 The debt is subsequently measured at amortized cost using the effective interest method.
-The embedded derivatives are measured at fair value through profit and loss and the changes in fair value are reported on the line "Finance costs" or "Finance income" on the consolidated income statement.
+The embedded derivatives are measured at fair value are reported on the line "Finance costs" or "Finance income" on the consolidated income statement.